justindomke/pangolin/README.md

 **Why use JAGS rather than [STAN](https://mc-stan.org/) or [NumPyro](https://num.pyro.ai/en/stable/getting_started.html) or [PyMC](https://www.pymc.io/welcome.html)?**

-Primarily just because JAGS has better support for discrete variables.
+Either because (a) it's simpler, and "looks more like math", (b) you want to be more tightly integrated into the rest of the python universe, or (c) just because JAGS has better support for discrete variables.
 All these systems primary use Hamiltonian Monte Carlo (HMC) as a sampling method, which is typically more efficient than the "Gibbs + many many tricks" method that JAGS uses.
 But HMC is not easy to adapt to work with discrete variables.
 Some of these systems (like PyMC) do allow discrete variables but these require using a entirely different sampling methods, which are less tested and robust than JAGS or the HMC algorithms in STAN/NumPyro/PyMC/etc.

 **Why use Pangolin rather than JAGS itself?**